-If you are applying for a course within our School of Computing & Digital Technologies or School of Science, Engineering & Design, you could be eligible for the Brittan scholarship.
+If you are applying for a course within our School of Computing, Engineering & Digital Technologies, you could be eligible for the Brittan scholarship.

 Dame Diana Brittan DBE has generously donated two scholarships in memory of her late husband, Lord Leon Brittan.
 Lord Brittan was the first Chancellor of Teesside University from 1993 to 2005.
 Philanthropic scholarships at Teesside University enhance the student learning experience by supporting the cost of living and providing access to additional or extra-curricular activities.